 From a winter feed cost perspective this trial showcases the economic benefit very clearly.
 Since winter feed costs are the highest costs for a producer to keep cattle on their operation, keeping the cows and calves out grazing for a longer period of time, without being a detriment to the pasture longevity and productivity is beneficial for the overall net profit.
-Average feed costs for producers in Manitoba this winter are estimated to be \$2.78 per cow per day (due to the increase in hay prices - hay is valued at \$0.75 per pound) plus yardage at \$1.61 per day = \$4.39 per hd/day.
-This would equate to \$4.39 per day X 41 days on pasture and not having to secure feed and yardage costs for those calves = \$179.99 X 25 cows = \$4499.75 in savings.
+Average feed costs for producers in Manitoba in the winter of 2019 were estimated to be \$2.78 per cow per day (due to the increase in hay prices - hay was valued at \$0.75 per pound) plus yardage at \$1.61 per day = \$4.39 per hd/day.
+That equated to \$4.39 per day X 41 days on pasture.
+With not having to secure feed and yardage costs for those calves in 2019 = \$179.99 X 25 cows = \$4499.75 in feed cost savings alone.

-From a calf production perspective, the planned calves actually gained 315 pounds and the continuous calves gained 239.
-A difference of 76 pounds.
-If we calculate the 76 pounds at a market price of \$2.00 per pound that also equates to a net profit of \$152 more in profit X 25 calves = \$3800.00.
-Even though the planned calves only gained 2.5 lbs per day and the continuous calves gained 2.8 lbs per day, the planned calves started off lighter and came off heavier for the total time they spent on pasture.
+From a calf production perspective, the planned calves actually gained 191 pounds and the continuous calves gained 239 from June through to September.
+However the planned calves did spend additional time on pasture and gained an additional 88 pounds from September through to October.
+If we calculate the additional 88 pounds at a market price of \$2.00 per pound that also equates to a net profit of \$176 more in profit X 25 calves = \$4400.00.
+Even though the planned calves only gained 2.5 lbs per day and the continuous calves gained 2.8 lbs per day there was still more to be gained for the additional time on pasture.
+This included the additional prospective income and savings in the above mentioned feed costs.